Many men have premature ejaculation at one time or another. It is only a problem when it happens often.

 - Guilt about sex

-- Early sexual experiences that precondition a man to rapid ejaculation, usually from fear of being caught
+- Early sexual experiences that encouraged rapid ejaculation, usually from fear of being caught

-- Biofeedback—electrical feedback that helps you learn to control the muscles that cause ejaculation
+- Biofeedback—electrical feedback to teach muscles of ejaculation

-- Start and stop method—stopping sexual stimulation for 30 seconds when nearing climax, then resuming
+- Start and stop method—stop sexual stimulation for 30 seconds when nearing climax, then resuming

 - Squeeze method—same as start and stop method, but includes gently squeezing the base of penis before the 30-second stop period